zyahav/zurot-oidc/zurot-hub/docs/implementation/phase-0/convex-identity-code-pack.md

 - `profileId` is the only acting identity
 - `userId` (Clerk) is never used for ownership
 - All queries return profile-scoped data
-- All mutations enforce profile ownership
+- All acting identity and data ownership use profileId (userId is allowed only for human→profile linking)

 ---